Scripted Walkthrough

 A developer installs what looks like a helpful skill.
 It tries to read their SSH keys.
 ShieldCortex catches it before the agent ever runs it.
+This page is a scripted re-creation of a real scan — reproduce it locally with npx shieldcortex scan-skill examples/adversarial-skill/.
 30 seconds, no audio needed.

 data_exfiltration